 Which should you get?

+If you're not sure if you need a mesh, it's worth checking out some of the best wireless routers you can buy.
 The Nest Wifi Router is a very capable mesh router and whoever buys it will more than likely be very happy with it.
 It just doesn't do enough to justify its additional cost over something like the Netgear Orbi Tri-band, which will provide most of the performance at a significantly lower cost.
 There's also no getting around how long Netgear has been building quality networking equipment, including the vast collection of Orbi compatible devices.

 Keep it simple